ccard/csci598Project2/README.md

 `Class(int),file(string)`

 ## Execution script ##
-&nbsp;&nbsp;_run.sh_ is used to create the training and testing as well as creating and testing the classifiers using libsvm.  _run.sh_ should be called as follows, it will check your parameters and output its usage if any paramaters are incorrect:
+&nbsp;&nbsp;_run.sh_ is used to create the training and testing data as well as creating and testing the classifiers using libsvm.  _run.sh_ should be called as follows, it will check your parameters and output its usage if any paramaters are incorrect:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`./run.sh <method>`
 - `<method>` = the string representing each part of the program to run